Home Compare KGX.DE vs TOM.OL

 KION GROUP vs Tomra Systems A: Which Stock Looks Stronger in 2026?

-KION holds the cleaner structural position, with the lead spread across valuation and stability.
-Tomra Systems ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with KION carrying a narrow edge on growth.
+Tomra Systems ASA still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.